lixi-ui/lixi-ui-vue/src/components/table/doc/index.en-US.md

 ### Custom index

 You can customize row index in `type=index` columns.
-:::demo To customize row indices, use `index` attribute on `el-table-column` with `type=index`.
+:::demo To customize row indices, use `index` attribute on `lx-table-column` with `type=index`.
 If it is assigned to a number, all indices will have an offset of that number.
 It also accepts a method with each index (starting from `0`) as parameter, and the returned value will be displayed as index.

 ```html
 <template>